protonjohn/git-lhc/README.md

 first introduced a change mentioning a task ID (i.e., from Jira or GitLab), embed the latest version tag in your project files, and more.

 Gluon is currently under active development.
 Try running the `help` command for some usage examples.
+Every minor release before version 1.0.0 should be considered to contain breaking changes.

 ## Why the name Gluon?